HOME Register

 Vocabulary:

-principal: noun. the total sum of money invested; amount of investment
+principal: noun.
+The total sum of money invested; amount of investment

-portfolio: noun. the securities held by an investor
+portfolio: noun.
+Securities held by an investor

-mutual funds: compound noun. an open-end investment company that invests money of its shareholders in a usually diversified group of securities of other corporations
+mutual funds: compound noun.
+An open-end investment company that invests money of its shareholders in a usually diversified group of securities of other corporations

 CD: compound noun.
 Certificate of Deposit.
 An investment type usually safe but returns a low interest

-volatility: noun. being volatile
+volatility: noun.
+Being volatile

-high return: compound noun. high profit measured against to stock market indexes
+high return: compound noun.
+High profit measured against to stock market indexes

-moderate return: compound noun. moderate profit measured against to stock market indexes
+moderate return: compound noun.
+Moderate profit measured against to stock market indexes

-low return: compound noun. low return measured against to stock market indexes
+low return: compound noun.
+Low return measured against to stock market indexes

-dip: intransitive verb. to decline or decrease in value moderately and usually temporarily
+dip: intransitive verb.
+To decline or decrease in value moderately and, usually, temporarily

-hold: transitive verb. to wait but not sell a security
+hold: transitive verb.
+To wait but not sell a security

-sell: transitive verb. to sell a security
+sell: transitive verb.
+To sell a security

-S & P 500: An index of 500 stocks chosen for market size, liquidity and industry grouping, among other factors.
+S & P 500: compound noun.
+An index of 500 stocks chosen for market size, liquidity and industry grouping, among other factors.
 The S&P 500 is designed to be a leading indicator of U.S. equities and is meant to reflect the risk/return characteristics of the large capital stocks.

 Companies included in the index are selected by the S&P Index Committee, a team of analysts and economists at Standard & Poor's.
 The S&P 500 is a market weighted index - each stock's weight is proportionate to its market value.

-performance: outcome measured by an expected value
+performance: noun.
+Outcome measured by an expected value

-© 2010 Copy Rights Reserved at Online Tutor For English
+© 2014 Copy Rights Reserved at Online Tutor For English

 Business English Vocabulary